 - Reviewed by doctors - posted from UK pharmacy

 Diamox is a brand name for acetazolamide 250mg tablets.
-The Diamox brand is no longer sold in the UK (April 2015).
-Dr Fox continues to use the name 'Diamox' for acetazolamide tablets because this is the name people recognise.
+The Diamox brand is no longer sold in the UK (since April 2015).
 We supply only UK licensed acetazolamide from a UK pharmacy.

 Dr Fox supplies medicine on prescription and charges a small prescription fee based on the order value of each prescription.